top of page

 15:00 - 16:30

-Can't resist the impulse any longer: It's time to talk about force, time and momentum!
+Impulse: It's time to talk about force, time and momentum!

 We turn our focus in this module towards our cohort of patients that need to be able to move quickly and reactively.
 What does this look like from a biomechanics perspective and how can we plan our rehab around it, using our new frameworks with a sprinkle of dynamic correspondence.